-(\textbf{c}) In the third example Bland and Altman compared fat content in human milk by enzymic hydrolysis of triglycerides and by the standard Gerber technique ($n=45$).
-Values obtained by enzymic hydrolysis are overestimated for smaller and underestimated for greater values.
-Therefore, these authors provide a long discussion to readjust their traditional horizontal lines into a slanting band formed by two straight lines in order to accommodate these differences.
-This is not required with our proposal (Fig~\ref{fig:case2c}), since the precision test naturally produced a slanted band.
-Our result opposes author’s original conclusion and these techniques cannot be assumed as strictly equivalents in precision and agreement line.
+(\textbf{c}) Bland and Altman compared fat content in human milk ($n=45$) using enzymic hydrolysis of triglycerides and by the standard Gerber technique.
+They found that one technique overestimated for smaller and underestimated for greater values, requiring adjustment of their traditional lines into a slanting band formed by two straight lines in order to accommodate these differences.
+Our proposal (Figure~\ref{fig:case2c}) naturally produced a slanted band, making the adjustment unnecessary.
+Our results contradict the authors' conclusion that the two techniques are equivalent in precision and agreement.